 The Integrated SWM (ISWM) Plan is a document that causes City staff and advisors to consider waste management from cradle to grave and review current activities, as well as look into the future for alternatives and opportunities to improve the system overall.
 Success of the Plan depends upon understanding the development context and implementation priorities and responsibilities.
 Guidance is provided in the initial Plan chapters on how this should be done in a structured manner.
-This includes guidance on issues such as formation of appropriate SWM committees and even Boards in larger facilities.
+This includes guidance on issues such as formation of appropriate SWM committees and even Boards as required for larger facilities.

 The nexus between the various stakeholders including the political arm of the municipality, their technical staff, and private sector organizations involved in any facet of Waste Management and civil society is addressed in the Plan.
-This even extends to the issue of information, education and communication Plans to maximize Plan effectiveness not only for the initial implementation but during the entire life cycle of the Plan.
+This even extends to the issue of information, education and communication plans to maximize Plan effectiveness not only for the initial implementation but during the entire life cycle of the Plan.

 Initial sections of the Plan provide an overview of SWM at present within the municipality.
-For example in some cities it is a partnership between the central city and the various sub-elements such as Barangays in the Philippines.
 This section of the Plan describes the current status and relationship between the various stakeholders in the municipality, relating to all stages of Waste Management from generation through to disposal.
-The Plan provides data on the physical assets such as the waste haulage trucks if the haulage responsibilities remain with the municipality rather than being outsourced.
-Similarly a short description is provided on the waste disposal facility.
+The Plan provides data on the physical assets such as the waste haulage trucks as the haulage responsibilities remain with the municipality rather than being outsourced.
+Similarly a description is provided on the current waste disposal facility and how it can be upgraded to provide a better standard of operation and much extended operational life.

 Understanding the legislative environment is critical to preparing a future Plan for Waste Management.
 This is typically divided into three levels of government, namely national or central, provincial or regional and finally municipal.
 In many cases, the most relevant legislation is a combination of national and municipal.
-Sorsogon has developed some local ordinances relating to SWM.
+Buriram has developed some local ordinances relating to SWM such as plastic waste management.